Goldy - LOCAL

 Gender: Female

-Goldie survived a tough start.
-She was abandoned in an empty house with three other dogs and left to fend for herself for weeks, scavenging for food.
-Rescuers worked patiently to gain her trust, and when she gave birth in the abandoned house, she finally let them bring her and her puppies to safety.
+Goldy’s start in life was incredibly tough.
+She was abandoned in an empty house with three other dogs and left to fend for herself for weeks.
+When she gave birth there, rescuers patiently earned her trust and finally brought her and her puppies to safety.

-Because she’s still learning to feel safe, new or stressful situations should be introduced slowly, and she’ll need to be watched closely around food.
+Because she’s still learning to feel fully safe, Goldie will need new or stressful situations introduced slowly and careful supervision around food around other dogs only, humans no problem.

-Goldie is ready for a home that understands her past and can give her the steady, loving future she deserves.
+Goldie is ready for a loving home that understands her past and can give her the steady, happy future she deserves.
+She’s come so far—and she can’t wait to make someone’s home complete this holiday season!

 Name: Goldy